This extension integrates the latest release of pretty-php with VS Code.

 generally abides by its own rules ("previous formatting is ignored,

-exceptions are occasionally made and documented here.
+made and documented here.

-Newlines are preserved
+Some newlines are preserved

 Line breaks adjacent to most operators, delimiters and brackets are copied from

-the input to the output.
+the input to the output (see Newlines for details).

-Newlines" command.
+Preserving Newlines" command.

 Strings and numbers are normalised